documentcloud/documentcloud/app/views/help/uploading.markdown

 If you open a project before you begin uploading, your new documents will be added to the project you have open.

 To upload one or more documents, click the "New Documents" button in the sidebar and select the files you'd like to upload.
-Hold down the ctrl key to select more than one document. *Note: multiple document upload is only supported in browsers other than Internet Explorer.*
+Hold down the ctrl or command key to select more than one document. *Note: multiple document upload is only supported in browsers other than Internet Explorer.*

 <img src="/images/help/upload_dialog.png" class="full_line" />